bitifet/package-browser-field-spec/README.md

-The ```browser``` field is provided by a module author as a hint to javascript bundlers or component tools when packaging modules for client side use.
+The ```browser``` field is provided by its author when a module is meant to be used client-side and serves as a hint to javascript bundlers or component tools when packaging modules for client side use.
 The field is found in a ```package.json``` file (described [here](https://docs.npmjs.com/files/package.json#browser)) usually located at the root of a project source tree.

 ## terms